raspberrypilearning/astro-pi-mission-zero/en/step_2.md

 ---
 title: Notes for teachers
 ---
-(Will update and screenshot once the editor is finished)

 You will need to register for the Mission Zero challenge to allow your students to participate.